 Fever can usually be relieved with rest and by drinking fluids.

-But you can also try adjusting the room temperature or bathing in lukewarm water to help lower your body temperature.
-Taking ibuprofen (Advil) and acetaminophen (Tylenol) can also help.
+You can also try adjusting the room temperature or bathing in lukewarm water to help lower your body temperature.
+Taking ibuprofen (Advil, Motrin) and acetaminophen (Tylenol) can also help.
 But be sure to check with your doctor or pharmacist before taking any medications with Rinvoq.

 If your fever doesn’t get better after 3 days or your body temperature is above 103°F (39.4°C), call your doctor right away.

 Some people may have an allergic reaction to Rinvoq.
 Symptoms of a mild allergic reaction can include:

 - flushing (warmth, swelling, redness, or deepening of color in your skin)

 A more severe allergic reaction is rare but possible.
 Symptoms of a severe allergic reaction can include swelling under your skin, typically in your eyelids, lips, hands, or feet.
 They can also include swelling of your tongue, mouth, or throat, which can cause trouble breathing.

 Call your doctor right away if you have an allergic reaction to Rinvoq.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

 If you have any of the following conditions, your doctor may prescribe Rinvoq for you.